Heckler & Koch XM8: History

 During the same period, the Army came under pressure from other arms makers to open up the XM8 to competition.
 The main argument was that the weapon that was being adopted was a substantially different system than for the original competition that ATK and H&K had actually won (see XM29).
 Other issues were that the army has a legislated obligation to prefer U.S.-based manufacturers, and that a previous agreement with Colt Defense required the army to involve Colt in certain small-arms programs.
 The XM8 program was put on hold in 2004.
 The exact reason why this happened is a matter of debate; some combination of the aforementioned technical issues, funding restrictions, and outside pressure being involved.

 In 2005, the Army issued a formal Request for Proposals (RFP) for the OICW Increment One family of weapons.
 This RFP gave manufacturers six months to develop and deliver prototype weapons with requirements very similar to the XM8 capabilities, but with the addition of a squad automatic weapon (SAW) configuration.
 No XM8 prototypes have been shown that actually match the capabilities of the M249 (e.g. fast barrel replacement, high sustained rate of fire, belt feed).
 The OICW Increment One requirement for the SAW includes fast barrel replacement and high sustained rate of fire, but leaves the ammunition feed choice up to the manufacturer.

-Funding for the M320 grenade launcher, a single-shot underbarrel grenade launcher similar to the M203 that was originally intended for the XM8, was approved.
-The launcher is heavier than the M203, but does offer some advantages.
+Funding for the M320 grenade launcher, a single-shot under-barrel grenade launcher similar to the M203 that was originally intended for the XM8, was approved.
+The launcher is heavier than the M203, but does offer some advantages, such as no need for special mounting hardware and loading from the side instead of the bottom, which enables use of longer-than-standard grenades.

 The XM320 was designed for use with the existing inventory of M16s and M4s and is also compatible with the XM8.
 It can also be used as a stand-alone weapon.

 As of July 19, 2005, the OICW Increment One RFP was put on an eight-week hold, with an indication given that the program was being restructured as a joint procurement program.
 On October 31, 2005, the OICW Increment One RFP was cancelled.

 In an article in Jane's Defence Weekly, April 26, 2006 (Vol 43, page 30) it is stated that "The US Army has again delayed the procurement of its future infantry weapons, this time for more than five years, and is working to field two interim guns in the meantime".